jcook03266/Sheathed-TextField-SwiftUI/README.md

 ```

 ## Brief Overview of necessary property wrappers:
-* `Sheathed-TextField` models must be marked as published when embedded in a view model, or stateObjects when they're embedded in a view
+* `Sheathed-TextField` models must be marked as `Published` when embedded in a view model, or `StateObject` when they're embedded in a `View`
-* In order for the parent view to respond to changes in this textfield, new events have to be emitted by a publisher and broadcasted through an observable object, or listened to as an observable object by a view, namely as a state object to prevent a loss of state when the view reloads given a new value emitted by the model
+* In order for the parent view to respond to changes in this textfield, new events have to be emitted by a `Publisher` and broadcasted through an `ObservableObject`, or listened to as an observable object by a view, namely as a state object to prevent a loss of state when the view reloads given a new value emitted by the model
 * It's not recommended to embed the textfield model directly into a view, for lack of simplicity.
 The model should be housed in a view model in order to centralize all emissions from important objects currently present in the scene.
 * Adhere to the functionality of SwiftUI property wrappers and you're good to go!